eclipse-hono/hono/site/content/user-guide/device-registry.md

 * Headers:
   * (required) `Content-Type`: `application/json`
 * Parameters (encoded as a JSON object in the request body):
-  * (optional) Arbitrary key/value pairs containing additional data to be registered with the device.
-The existing key/value pairs will be replaced with these key/values.
+* Request Body:
+  * (required) A JSON object as specified by [Request Payload]({{< relref "api/Device-Registration-API.md#request-payload" >}}) of the Device Registration API.
+All existing registration information will be replaced by the data provided in the object.
 * Status Codes:
   * 204 (No Content): Device registration data has been updated.
   * 400 (Bad Request): Device registration has not been updated because the request was malformed, e .g. a required header is missing (the body may contain hints regarding the problem).